Shoreliner

 Shoreliners are a class of locomotive-hauled rail car used by the Metro-North Railroad.
 They are similar to the Comet coaches used by New Jersey Transit.
-Ownership of the fleet is split between the Metropolitan Transportation Authority (MTA) and the Connecticut Department of Transportation, as part of the latter's operating agreement with the MTA.
+Ownership of the fleet is split between the Metropolitan Transportation Authority (MTA) and the Connecticut Department of Transportation (CTDOT), as part of the latter's operating agreement with the MTA.
 MTA coaches have blue window bands, while CTDOT coaches have red ones.
 Many of the Shoreliner cars are named in honor of people and places significant to their service area, such as The Connecticut Yankee and Washington Irving.

 The Shoreliners are primarily used on non-electric territory such as the upper Hudson Line north of Croton-Harmon, on the upper Harlem Line north of Southeast station, and the New Haven Line's Danbury and Waterbury branches.
 They are typically operated in a push-pull configuration.
 Several sets were used for Shore Line East service in the early 1990s until used equipment was acquired.

 Models

-The Shoreliners I and II were built in 1983 and 1987.
-They were heavily based on the New Jersey Transit Comet II.
-These cars have doors at each end vestibule, and no center door.
-The Shoreliner I order includes 39 cars, while the Shoreliner II order includes 36 cars.
-Cars numbered in the 6200s are owned by Connecticut DOT, which include 14 cab cars and 26 coaches, while all other cars are owned by the MTA.
-Four of the Shoreliner I cars were originally equipped with an underfloor head-end power generator, for use behind CTDOT's five rebuilt freight locomotives, which lacked HEP generators.
-The generators were removed when the freight locomotives were replaced by CTDOT's rebuilt GP40-2H units.
+The Shoreliner I and Shoreliner II cars were built in 1983 and 1987, respectively, and were based largely on the design of the Comet II cars built for New Jersey Transit.
+Both models have end vestibule doors and lack center doors.
+The Shoreliner I order consisted of 39 cars, while the Shoreliner II order added 36 cars.
+Cars numbered in the 6200 series, including 14 cab cars and 26 coaches, are owned by CTDOT, while the remaining cars are owned by the MTA.

+Four Shoreliner I cars were originally equipped with underfloor head-end power generators for operation behind CTDOT's ex-freight locomotives that lacked onboard HEP capability.
+The generators were later removed after those locomotives were replaced by rebuilt GP40-2H units.

-Shoreliner IIIs date from 1991; 49 cars were built.
-This series is based on New Jersey Transit's Comet III.
-They have an additional center door and a different restroom location from the older Shoreliner series.
-The Shoreliner IV is much like the Shoreliner III, but the engineer's side door has been removed as a safety measure.
-Based on the NJ Transit Comet IV, these were built in two distinct groups between 1996 and 1998.
-The first order, from 1996–97, consisted of 50 cars.
-The second set, built for Connecticut DOT in 1998, consisted of 10 cars.
+The Shoreliner III cars were introduced in 1991, with 49 cars built.
+Based on New Jersey Transit's Comet III design, they added a center door and relocated restroom facilities compared with earlier Shoreliner models.

+The Shoreliner IV cars were based on the Comet IV design and built in two groups between 1996 and 1998.
+The first order, delivered in 1996 and 1997, consisted of 50 cars.
+A second order of 10 cars for CTDOT followed in 1998.
+Compared with the Shoreliner III design, the Shoreliner IV removed the engineer-side door on cab cars as a safety measure.

 Future

 In August 2023, CTDOT approved a contract with Alstom for 60 single-level Adessia passenger cars.
-The cars will replace the existing Shoreliner coach fleet on the Waterbury Branch and the Danbury Branch, as well as Mafersa coaches and leased MBTA MBB coaches on the Hartford Line.
+The cars will supplement the existing Shoreliner coach fleet on the Waterbury Branch and the Danbury Branch, as well as the Mafersa coaches and leased MBTA MBB coaches on the Hartford Line.
 Deliveries are expected to begin in 2026.

-Metro-North intends to begin replacing the Shoreliners used on other east-of-Hudson services by 2029.
+In May 2026, Metro-North issued a request for proposals for 252 single-level coaches to replace the Shoreliner fleet.
+It would include an option for 377 additional cars to support potential service expansion.
+The contract is to be awarded in early 2027 with deliveries beginning in 2029.